 - Next, evenly sprinkle the ham pieces over the chicken.

 - Place the broccoli florets on top of the ham.

-- In a medium-size mixing bowl, whisk together the cream of chicken soup, milk, sour cream, and mustard.
+- In a medium-sized mixing bowl, whisk together the cream of chicken soup, milk, sour cream, and mustard.
 Pour this mixture over the broccoli.
 Evenly place the Swiss cheese slices over the sauce, and then evenly spread the prepared stuffing over the cheese.